Timothy Crowley Sound Installation Artist

 Boundary

-Timothy Crowley 2026 Vaulted Exhibition Vaulted The CND Space, Holloway Rd, London.
+Timothy Crowley 2026 Vaulted Exhibition, The CND Space, Holloway Rd, London.

 Light Installation, Reading performance, Audio composition.

-Text read in performance interwoven with audio recordings
+Below is the text read in the reading performance which was interwoven with audio recordings

 Standing on the pavement, revisiting the outside of my childhood home for the first time in 50 years.
 Looking up at the sky I remembered it as a child of four when it was a deep blue when I had watched the trails of aeroplanes and thought they were rocket ships.
 The sixth and last manned moon landing had happened 3 years earlier, it would make sense that people would now go there all the time.
 Today I stood for a while on the pavement.
 Realising that it was the same spot I stood all those years ago I listened for an aeroplane.
 When I heard one it sounded as if it were rising, accelerating, wanting to leave the earth's atmosphere.